Network Geometry: Discussion and Outlook

+Another important open problem is to identify a collection of network properties that are not only necessary but also sufficient conditions for latent geometricity.
+This problem is not about any given network, in which case it can never be solved for the reasons above, but about network models.
+For instance, the question about whether clustering is such a property can be formulated as follows: does a model that reproduces clustering but produces otherwise maximally random networks is equivalent to a latent-space model?
+Such questions cannot be answered without additional stringent assumptions and requirements, such as the requirement of maximum entropy.
+The first steps in this directions have been made in~\cite{krioukov2016clustering,boguna2020small}.\\

-In terms of open questions, one of the most interesting, practically important, but also very challenging one is to generalize latent space network models to temporal networks~\cite{holme2012temporal}.
-Essentially all real-world networks are highly dynamic at different timescales, suggesting that the positions of nodes in the latent space cannot be really fixed but must constantly change.
-Yet there is no consensus even on the requirements to dynamic latent space network models.
-The main high-level problem there is that when designing such models there are too many ``degrees of freedom'', that is, arbitrary choices can be made, and there are no generally agreed guiding principles concerning what choice is better or worse.\\
+Other open problems, which are very interesting from the practical perspective, are to study the coupling of dynamical processes with the latent space and to generalize latent space network models to temporal networks~\cite{holme2012temporal}.
+It has been observed that clusters in the underlying metric space emerge in evolutionary games on scale-free networks~\cite{kleineberg2017metric}.
+Other processes could present geometric patterns in their dynamical states as well.
+A key point here is that essentially all real-world networks are highly dynamic at different timescales, suggesting that the positions of nodes in the latent space cannot be really fixed but must constantly change.
+The development of dynamic latent space models is, however, very challenging, because there is no consensus or even general understanding concerning the exact set of requirements to such models.
+The main high-level problem here is that there are too many ``degrees of freedom'' in designing these models, that is, arbitrary choices can be made, and there are no generally agreed guiding principles concerning what choice is better or worse.\\